exakat/exakat-docs/Reference/Cases.rst

 +++++

-:ref:`failed-substr()-comparison`, in app/protected/modules/zurmo/modules/SecurableModule.php:117.
+:ref:`failed-substr-comparison`, in app/protected/modules/zurmo/modules/SecurableModule.php:117.

-filterAuditEvent compares a six char string with 'AUDIT_EVENT_' which contains 10 chars.
+filterAuditEvent compares a six char string with 'AUDIT\_EVENT\_' which contains 10 chars.
 This method returns only FALSE.
 Although it is used only once, the whole block that calls this method is now dead code.

 .. code-block:: php